 Identifying a causal relationship between FHS and CDS spreads suffers from a potential simultaneity problem.
-Although our model predicts that the presence of flow-motivated funds at rollover should positively affect credit risk among weak cash flow prospect firms, we cannot rule out the possibility that unobservable factors drive both funds' demand for bonds and the credit risk of bond issuers.
-One such example would be the risk-taking behavior of investors, also commonly referred to as "reaching for yield."
-For example, Becker and Ivashina (2015) find that insurance firms tilt their corporate bond portfolio toward firms with higher credit spreads within the same rating to take advantage of regulatory arbitrage.
-Choi and Kronlund (2018) show reaching for yield in mutual funds when interest rates and volatilities are low.
-In such cases, a simple OLS specification is insufficient in delineating our model's predictions from these alternative stories.
+Although our model predicts that the presence of flow-motivated funds at rollover should positively affect credit risk among weak cash flow prospect firms, we must consider the possibility that unobservable factors drive both funds' demand for bonds and the credit risk of bond issuers.
+One such example would be the risk-taking behavior of investors, also commonly referred to as "reaching for yield" (e.g., Becker and Ivashina, 2015; Choi and Kronlund, 2018).

-To alleviate this endogeneity concern, we employ an IV approach in our main regression analyses.
+To alleviate such endogeneity concerns, we employ an IV approach in our regression analyses.
 In particular, we instrument FHS using hypothetical fund holding share based on the investment universe of mutual funds, following the approach of Koijen and Yogo (2019).
-For each fund at each month-end, we construct a hypothetical portfolio that equally divides the fund's total net assets over its investment universe, which is measured as a set of all issuers whose bonds have been held by the fund at least once within the last three years.
-This measurement of the investment universe is also based on Koijen and Yogo (2019) who argue that institutional investors typically limit portfolio holdings to a relatively small set of investments and that the set of investment universe as its hypothetical holdings.
+For each fund at each month-end, we construct a hypothetical portfolio that equally divides the fund's total net assets over all issuers within its investment universe, which is measured as a set of all issuers whose bonds have been held by the fund at least once within the last three years.
+This measurement of the investment universe is also based on Koijen and Yogo (2019) who argue that institutional investors typically limit portfolio holdings to a relatively small set of investments and that the set of investments that they have held rarely changes over time.
+We refer to the equalweighted holdings based on a fund's investment universe as its hypothetical holdings.
 To construct the IV for FHS for firm k at month t, we aggregate the hypothetical holdings of all funds and divide them by the total amounts of bonds outstanding for firm k.
 We use this IV for FHS in two-stage least square (2SLS) regressions.